tomchen/react-printable-cv/README.md

 It's a responsive web page or a so-called SPA (single page application) that is 'perfectly' A4 paper print-ready.
 The data, stored in JSON files, are fully separated from the SPA.<!--  A PDF file can be generated at compile time or in the backend server. -->

-Also can be generated a **standalone** HTML file containing all the resources, including JavaScript, CSS, images, fonts and even the pre-generated PDF.
+Also can be optionally generated a **standalone** HTML file containing all the resources, including JavaScript, CSS, images, fonts and even the pre-generated PDF.
 The [demo page](https://react-cv.tomchen.org/) is a standalone HTML.

 ## Direct printing